Extended Detention Basins & Facilities in MD, VA, DC, NC & CA

 By acting as a temporary storage basin for stormwater runoff, extended detention facilities are an important part of managing stormwater quality and quantity following a significant weather event.
 They hold rainwater after large storms to help prevent flooding and soil erosion.
 The most common locations for extended detention basins include residential, commercial, and industrial development sites where increased runoff is expected.
 Standard detention basins can also be converted to extended capacity if needed.

-At first glance, extended detention facilities may look like nothing more than a simple ditch.
+At first glance, extended detention basins may look like nothing more than a simple ditch.
 However, multi-stage construction is designed to detain runoff for an extended period, allowing contaminants to settle to the bottom while clean water empties into a larger water source, such as a river.

 To make sure they operate as intended without adversely affecting erosion, flood control volumes, and outflow rates, extended detention facilities must follow a recommended maintenance plan.
 The experienced stormwater management engineers at iSTORMWATER offer the services you need to avoid violations and fines.